SMU Hosts Gauchos On Monday At 11 a.m. CT

 Neufeld now boasts 539 career wins in his 31 years as a head coach, after finishing the 2013-14 campaign with an 11 wins.
 Neufeld is entering his 22nd season (2014-15) as the head coach at SMU.

-SMU men's tennis coach Carl Neufeld has moved in to the Top-10 in career wins among active coaches following another successful season (2011) for the Mustangs.
-Neufeld now boasts 508 career wins in his 27 years as a head coach.
+SMU men's tennis coach Carl Neufeld moved in to the Top-10 in career wins among active coaches following the 2011 season.
 He picked up his 500th career victory with a 6-1 win over Columbia on March 15, 2011.

 Neufeld led SMU to arguably its finest season ever in 2000-01, as two Mustangs won national titles while the team reached the Final Four at the NCAA Championships for the first time since 1986.
 The team reached the Final Four by defeating second-ranked UCLA.
 The accomplishment earned him his second WAC Coach of the Year honor.

 After an 11-year absence from the NCAA Team Championships, Neufeld led SMU to the pinnacle of collegiate tennis in 1998 with its 11th appearance in the team championships.
 In only its second year in the WAC, SMU tore through opponents and registered a 21-5 record, the school's first 20-win campaign since 1987, not to mention an undefeated 9-0 mark against conference opponents and the school's first conference title since 1987.

 In 1997, the Mustangs returned to NCAA postseason action for the first time in 10 years.
 Three players notched at least 20 singles wins, including current assistant coach Ignacio Hirigoyen, who became the first Mustang to win 30 singles matches in a season.